Dom, Deep Bass Vocals

 Dom’s journey of destiny and reggae bridge cultures, generations, and souls.

-Every note Dom sings conveys the weight of history and the strength of faith, his voice as deep as his roots.
-Dom’s life is characterized by spirituality, history, and an unwavering belief that reggae has the power to bring people together.
+Every note that Dom sings conveys the weight of history and the strength of faith, his voice as deep as his roots.

-Royal African – Irish blood coarses through his veigns.
+Royal African – Irish blood courses through his veins.
 His great-grandfather, an Irish-born trader, rose to prominence as a great leader of the people of Sierra Leone.
 Descended from John Tucker and the princess of the Sherbro region, Dom’s grandfather built the most powerful kingdom in the country.
 Though Dom has connections with Europe, he is unshakably African, embracing traditions such as the secret mens Poro society and treasuring his cultural identity.

 Dom is aware that reggae is a spiritual force that leads us to togetherness and is more than just music.
 A devoted Rastafari, he lives by the guidance of Jah, believing that reggae has the power to bring people together across borders, cultures, and generations.